thedarredondo/data-science-fundamentals/README.md

 - Unit 6: Linear Models (multiple predictors).
 Linear models, except more than 1 predictor.
 Under/Overfitting, model/variable selection, and visualizing high dimensional models.
   - Guess at length: 3.5 hours class time, 1.5 hours for exercises, and 5 hours for the project.
 10 total hours

 - Unit 7: Fitting Curves.
 Polynomial regression, b splines, and Gaussian Processes.
-Also, how all those relate on a continuum, and discussion on where Neural Networks lie on that continuum.
+Also: how all those relate on a continuum, and discussion on where Neural Networks lie on that continuum.
   - Guess at length: 3 hours class time, 1 hour for exercises, and 4 hours for the project.
 8 total hours

 - [Not ready] Unit 8: Bayesian Additive Regression Trees (BART).